-$$\rho \equiv \frac{\overset{\bullet}{L}B - \overset{\bullet}{L}I}{\overset{\bullet}{w}B - \overset{\bullet}{w}I}.$$
+$$\rho \equiv \frac{\dot{L}B - \dot{L}I}{\dot{w}B - \dot{w}I}.$$

-This ratio is computed for every increment of trade-cost reduction, which yields eight such ratios for each combination of parameters other than $\tau{ij}$ .
-As we will show, it turns out that $\rho$ varies only trivially across pairs of trade costs for which it is calculated.
+This ratio is computed for every increment of trade-cost reduction, which yields eight such ratios for each combination of parameters other than τ{ij} .
+As we will show, it turns out that ρ varies only trivially across pairs of trade costs for which it is calculated.
 We will therefore report averages of the eight computed ratios.

-To calibrate this model, we need to decide on the values of the following parameters: housing stocks (in each region), $H_i$ , population in A and R, the elasticity of substitution among differentiated goods, $\sigma$ , and the expenditure share of housing, $1 - \mu$ .
+To calibrate this model, we need to decide on the values of the following parameters: housing stocks (in each region), H_i , population in A and R, the elasticity of substitution among differentiated goods, σ , and the expenditure share of housing, $1-\mu$.
 The population distribution within A is, of course, endogenous.

-In order to cover the range of recent empirical estimates of substitution elasticities, we experiment with values of $\sigma$ in the interval from 3 to 6.
-As we shall see, the value assumed for the housing share $(1 - \mu)$ is crucial.
+In order to cover the range of recent empirical estimates of substitution elasticities, we experiment with values of σ in the interval from 3 to 6.5 As we shall see, the value assumed for the housing share $(1-\mu)$ is crucial.
 We take 0.25 as our best guess but shall explore the implications of alternative values.
-According to the OECD input-output table for Austria in 1995, housing expenditure amounted to 25 percent of the total wage bill and of 15 percent of the total wage bill plus net profits.
+According to the OECD input-output table for Austria in 1995, housing expenditure amounted to 25% of the total wage bill and of 15% of the total wage bill plus net profits.
 The distribution of housing stocks within A is obtained by calibrating the model so as to replicate the population distribution observed in our data.
-We exogenously assign a distribution of the total stock of housing between A and R, choosing $H_R = \frac{H}{3}$ and $L_R = \frac{L}{3}$ and normalizing total stock of housing and labor by setting H = L = 1.
-Hence, A is twice the size of R. This is arbitrary, but, as we shall show in Section 6.1, the implied $\rho$ s are almost unaffected by different parametrizations of $H_R$ and $L_R$ as well as to different-sized changes in trade costs.
+We exogenously assign a distribution of the total stock of housing between A and A, choosing A and A and A and A is we shall show in Section 6.1, the implied A is are almost unaffected by different parametrizations of A and A as well as to different-sized changes in trade costs.